Warren & Migliaccio, L.L.P.

 Texas courts encourage flexibility here: perhaps one year, Mom hosts Thanksgiving dinner while Dad takes Christmas morning pancakes; next year, they swap.
 A court order should lay down some ground rules but leave room for adjustments as life happens—and we know it does.
 Remember those Monday holidays?
 They could be perfect opportunities to add days where needed so that both parties feel they’re getting ample time with their little ones over extended breaks from school resumes.

-Communication is Key in Co-Parenting Dynamics
+Custody Calendar Summary: Communication is Key

 When parents split, a child’s world can feel like it’s been turned upside down.
+Clear communication between co-parents can be the steady ground that helps everyone find balance again.

 Texas family law encourages this stability through possession orders, which lay out when each parent has time with their child.